rxtsel/portfolio/docs/runbooks/0001-google-integrations.md

 ---
 ```

-## Google Tag Manager

-Set `googleTagManager.enabled` to `true` and replace `<CONTAINER_ID>` with your GTM container ID.

-Do not add separate GTM snippets manually in layouts.
-The project already renders:

-- GTM loader in `<head>`.
-- GTM `noscript` fallback at the start of `<body>`.

 ## GA4 / Google Analytics

-Google Analytics should be connected through Google Tag Manager.
+Google Analytics is loaded directly through the c15t Google Tag integration, not through Google Tag Manager.

+Set `googleAnalytics.enabled` to `true` and replace `<GA4_MEASUREMENT_ID>` with your GA4 measurement ID, such as `G-XXXXXXXXXX`.

-Do not add a separate `gtag.js` script to the codebase if GA4 is already configured in GTM.
-Adding both can duplicate page views.
+Do not add Google Tag Manager snippets or a separate `gtag.js` snippet manually.
+Running multiple loaders for the same GA4 destination can duplicate page views.

-If other Google products are linked through GA4 or GTM, configure them in Google product dashboards or GTM instead of adding extra scripts to this project.

 ## Google AdSense